FrameworkComputer/InputModules/Electrical/LEDMatrix/README.md

 | SW9      | NC          |           | Unused            |
 | CS1-CS39 | LED         | OUT       | See table below   |

+The ISET and ADDR wiring results in I2C Address 0x30.

 Below is the table describing how the LEDs are placed on the matrix and how they are wired up to the LED controller.